SPRING 2025 THIRD THURSDAY SERIES

-Mandarin Museum is delighted to present our Fall 2024 Third Thursday Lecture Series featuring a diverse group of speakers and topics.
-Each lecture in the four-part series is presented in partnership with and held at Mandarin Community Club, 12447 Mandarin Rd.
+Mandarin Museum is delighted to present our Spring 2025 Third Thursday Lecture Series featuring a diverse group of speakers and topics.

 ANDERSONVILLE REVISITED: AN ARCHEOLOGICAL AND HISTORICAL STUDY OF THE CIVIL WAR’S MOST INFAMOUS PRISON CAMP with DR. GUY PRENTICE

-This lecture highlights the discoveries and findings of 50 years of archeology and recent historical research conducted by the speaker and includes data on the techniques used in the original construction of the prison stockade built by enslaved workers, the extension of the prison enclosure built by imprisoned Union soldiers, an attempted prisoner escape tunnel that failed before completion, and some of the crude shanties that were built by the prisoners for shelter.
-It also corrects some of the erroneous “facts” that have been repeated about Andersonville by prison camp survivors and modern historians striving to explain what was experienced by both Union prisoners and their Confederate captors during the 14 months that Andersonville prison camp was occupied.
+Dr. Prentice’s lecture highlighted discoveries and findings during his 50 years of archeology and recent historical research and included data on the techniques used in the original construction of the prison stockade built by enslaved workers, the extension of the prison enclosure built by imprisoned Union soldiers, an attempted prisoner escape tunnel that failed before completion, and some of the crude shanties that were built by the prisoners for shelter.
+It also corrected some of the erroneous “facts” that have been repeated about Andersonville by prison camp survivors and modern historians striving to explain what was experienced by both Union prisoners and their Confederate captors during the 14 months that Andersonville prison camp was occupied.

 MEMPHIS WOOD: THREADS OF MODERNITY with DR. ELIZABETH HEUER